dpmj/Bachelor_Thesis_TIK_Handheld_Device/README.md

 This project constitutes the first iteration that begins the development of a device capable of measuring the Modulus of Elasticity of wood -a figure of great value for structural purposes- in a non-destructive way through the analysis of acoustic signals.

 The project covers all the steps in the development of an electronic product: conception, specification of requirements, choice of architectures, components, topologies, etc., including circuit and PCB design, mechanical and product design, as well as manufacturing, assembly, firmware and verification of a prototype.

+## Thesis report

+Since the PDF file is too large for Github, you can view and download the report via [Dropbox](https://www.dropbox.com/s/6najyfszekjbwn6/TFG%20Juan%20Del%20Pino%20Mena.pdf?dl=0)